Updated:

 However, invention of hypodermic syringe made it possible to provide medication even without patients consent.

-Treatment of mentally ill in the 20th Century also used physical therapies such as sedatives, insulin shock and psychosurgery but in better application due to use of medical model which was not there in 19th Century.21
+The end of 18th century and beginning of 19th marked the beginning of kind approach to mentally ill patients and establishments of bodies that represented workers operating in hospitals and asylums.
+Treatment of mentally ill in the 20th century also used physical therapies such as sedatives, insulin shock and psychosurgery but in better application due to use of medical model which was not there in 19th century.

 Most of these treatments resulted in suppression of the symptoms.
 Patients who were receiving these treatments did not get back to their normal lives.

 This led psychiatric professional see a need for a better treatment.
-Such a need was anticipated as expressed by a one of the psychiatric nurse who wrote a letter in 1949 to Earl Warren, a governor of California expressing that better treatments were needed because popular treatments by then had failed22
+Such a need was anticipated as expressed by a one of the psychiatric nurse who wrote a letter in 1949 to Earl Warren, a governor of California expressing that better treatments were needed because popular treatments by then had failed.

-In early 20th Century, physical treatments such as lobotomies and shock treatment they were not effective in managing patients’ conditions.
+In early 20th century, physical treatments such as lobotomies and shock treatment they were not effective in managing patients’ conditions.
 This triggered advocacy of more effective treatment methods that could not only target on suppression of symptoms but also improve the quality of lives among mentally ill patients.

 During a meeting held by the America Psychiatric Association, it was recognized that primary objective in psychiatric treatment is to help the ailing person be integrated in the community in away he or she can use community resources in his personal and social good.